-Looking at the global Toyota group as a whole, in addition to instilling the philosophy in all regions around the world, through various opportunities such as training for global executive candidates, the head office and regional entities are working together to strengthen a common foundation for human resource development based on Toyota's "philosophy, skills, and behavior (such as Toyota Philosophy and TPS)."
+Looking at the global Toyota and the Toyota Group as a whole, in addition to instilling the philosophy in all regions around the world, through various opportunities such as training for global executive candidates, the head office and regional entities are working together to strengthen a common foundation for human resource development based on Toyota's "philosophy, skills, and behavior (such as Toyota Philosophy and TPS)."
 In addition, for regional entities, we are promoting the establishment of a system that flexibly promotes the formulation and execution of human resource strategies rooted in the region in response to the characteristics of the region and the diverse needs of customers.

 We have also been engaged in ongoing dialogue between labor and management regarding investment in human resources, including human resources development.
-In March 2023, under the shared value of "the company wishes for the happiness of its employees and employees wish for the development of the Company," we held discussions between labor and management on various measures for the future based on the common recognition that "people" are our greatest asset.
-We have also confirmed specific initiatives to lead to speedy change.
+Under the shared value of "the company wishes for the happiness of its employees and employees wish for the development of the Company," we have had discussions between labor and management on various measures for the future based on the common recognition that "people" are our greatest asset.
+We have also confirmed specific initiatives to lead to speedy change, and labor and management worked together to promote such initiatives.